Patient information

 • Undesirable impairment of muscle function

-• For upper face injections: drooping eyebrows or eyelids (brow ptosis or blepharoptosis), lateral elevation of eyebrows (Mephisto/"Mr. Spock" eyebrows), diplopia, ectropion, drooping of lower eyelids, epiphora (excessive tearing), decreased strength of eye closure, dry eyes, tension or heaviness in forehead or eyebrows, muscle spasms in forehead
+• Injections into the upper face: drooping eyebrows or upper eyelids (brow ptosis or blepharoptosis), lateral elevation of the eyebrows (Mephisto/"Mr. Spock" eyebrows), diplopia (blurred vision or double vision), ectropion, drooping of the lower eyelids, epiphora (excessive tearing), decreased force of eye closure, dry eye, tension or heaviness in the forehead or eyebrows, muscle spasms in the forehead

 • Rarely: Shortness of breath, cardiac arrhythmias, seizures, allergic reactions.